FredrikPedersen/Plain_Old_Java/README.md

 # Plain Old Java

-Repo for working with various concepts in Java without any frameworks to gain a better understanding of the language.
+Repo for working with various concepts in Java without any frameworks to gain a better understanding of the platform.